asamy/forgottenmapeditor/README.md

 [OTClient](https://github.com/edubart/otclient)

-ForgottenMapEditor depends on OTClient.

 ## Short guide for running

-Before reading further, make sure you have a copy of OTClient.

 Warning: OTClient precompiled binaries may not be up-to-date (They're not updated frequently)!
 So some of the new features may not work at all.

+You most likely would want to go for a compilation from scratch when you want to test/develop the master branch.

-Place the OTClient executable in the root directory of your forgottenmapeditor copy then run the executable.
+After you have a working executable, place it on top of FME folder then run the executable.